Clients often ask about shareholders agreements – whether it is a good idea to create one, and how best to do so.

 Established retailers are likely to sell higher quality documents.
 Not only would mistakes in an agreement be noticed and corrected over time, but also subsequent revisions and improvements are likely to have been made.

-Because these types of agreements are so personal to the shareholders, technology can only go so far in producing a customised document.
+Lastly, because these types of agreements are so personal to the shareholders, technology can only go so far in producing a customised document.
 The basics will be covered, but from experience, the online shareholder agreement software tends to lack the coverage of issues that templates for download do.

 Just as the provision of help is an indicator of a well thought out product, if a template can be edited without needing to be an expert in word processing, it shows that someone has thought about how to make a good quality document that anyone can use.